wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.1 - Infrastructure As Code/Demo 2.1.md

  > Virtual Machines extensions are special resources that install and execute an agent on the virtual machine.
  > The one used in this template will execute a shell script through bash.
  >
- > The `fileUris` propertie will instruct the agent which files need to be downloaded onto the virtual machine before executing the command
+ > You can provide a `fileUris` property to instruct the agent which files need to be downloaded onto the virtual machine before executing the command
  > set in the `commandToExecute` property.
+In our case all commands are in-lined.
+It is a bit more difficult to read, so we'll show a more eye friendly
+ > version of the commands in an external file.

 0. Using the navigation pane (CTRL+B is hidden) open the file `install_mrp_dependencies.sh`

  ![](<media/arm_template_customscript.png>)

- > As you can see this will perform a number of install on the Linux virtual Machine, install Java JDK, Java runtime, mongodb, tomcat, etc...
+ > As you can see this will perform a number of installs on the Linux virtual Machine; install Java JDK, Java runtime, mongodb, tomcat, etc...

 ## Show the resources in the Azure portal